TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 </p>

 I intend to use this Pi DAC Box with a 500GB SSD to play music through a small ClassD stereo amplifier - [**at the very top of this picture**](images/alizee3.jpg).
 I used xrdp rather than VNC on the Pi and RDP on the windows PC, so that I can use the Pi headless from a PC to play music.
 Because it has a smaller case than an external SATS-USB drive, I prefer using an SSD in an M.2 to USB 3 converter.
-Note: Maybe a better alternative for XRDP currently is [**FreeRDP**](https://www.freerdp.com/) or [**FreeRDP Github**](https://github.com/FreeRDP/FreeRDP).
+Note that [**FreeRDP**](https://www.freerdp.com/) or [**FreeRDP Github**](https://github.com/FreeRDP/FreeRDP) is another free alternative for XRDP.

 I recently upgraded the Pi in the DAC box to the Pi 4B and I decided it should now occupy a permanent place in my living room as an audio file player.
 I used Audacious as the Audio player on the Pi